Flooding can happen at any time of year so it's important that you're always prepared.

 - Barnsley PFRA appendix 4 (PDF 211KB)

-You can also check the government's floods destroy campaign website for more information.
+You can also check the government's flood warning information service for more information.

 Local Flood Risk Management Strategy

 As the lead local flood authority for the borough we have a duty, under the Flood and Water Management Act (2010), to produce a Local Flood Risk Management Strategy to reduce flood risk from surface water, ordinary watercourses, groundwater and small reservoirs.